Corruption in China: People's Republic of China

 Among the targets of the anti-corruption campaign since 2012 are Yao Gang, Vice-chairman at the China Securities Regulatory Commission (CSRC), China's top security regulator.
-He was investigated by the Chinese Communist Party's anti-graft agency in November 2015, after a stock market rout rocked global markets.
+He was investigated by the Central Commission for Discipline Inspection in November 2015, after a stock market rout rocked global markets.

-The 2021 Transparency International Corruption Perceptions Index report showed decreasing corruption in China, and that China had less corruption than the average country for the first time in 2021.

-A 2022 study by researchers at the University of Navarra and the University of Manchester suggested that certain forms of corruption increased during the Xi Jinping administration.
+A 2022 study by researchers at the University of Navarra and the University of Manchester suggested that certain forms of corruption increased under the general secretaryship of Xi Jinping.
+In particular, corruption involving CCP cadres and so-called "political scammers" has increased.

 Public perceptions

-Opinion surveys of CCP officials and Chinese citizens over recent years set identify corruption as one of the public's top concerns.
-Every year researchers at the Central Party School, the CCP organ that trains senior and midlevel officials, survey over 100 officials at the school.
-Between 1999 and 2004 respondents ranked corruption as either the most serious or second most serious social problem.
-Similarly, in late 2006 the State Council’s Development Research Center asked 4,586 business executives (87 percent in nonstate firms) to rate their local officials in terms of integrity.
+Opinion surveys of CCP officials and Chinese citizens identify corruption as one of the public's top concerns.
+Every year, researchers at the Central Party School, the CCP organ that trains senior and midlevel officials, survey over 100 officials at the school.
+Between 1999 and 2004, respondents ranked corruption as either the most serious or the second most serious social problem.
+Similarly, in late 2006, the State Council’s Development Research Center asked 4,586 business executives (87 percent in nonstate firms) to rate their local officials in terms of integrity.
 Almost one-quarter said that their local officials were “bad”; 12 percent said they were “very bad.”

-In a commercial environment, corruption may be prevalent because many employees are not loyal to their employers, seeing themselves as "free-agent entrepreneurs" first and foremost.
-They use their employers as a way to make money, both for themselves and for their "guanxi social-circle network."
-The imperative of maintaining this social circle of benefits is seen as a primary goal for many involved in corruption.
+A Harvard University study of more than 30,000 Chinese found that in 2016, 65% of respondents believed that local officials were not corrupt, an improvement from 35% in 2011.

-Official corruptions are among the populace's greatest gripes against the regime.
+Official corruption is among the populace's greatest gripes against the regime.
 According to Yan Sun, "If the Party executes every official for corruption, it will overdo a little; but if the Party executes every other official for corruption, it cannot go wrong."
-In contemporary China, bribe taking has become so entrenched that one party secretary in a poor county received repeated death threats for rejecting over 600,000 Renminbi in bribes during his tenure.
-In 1994, in another area officially designated "impoverished," a delegation of the UN Food and Agriculture Organization arrived for a conference on development, but upon seeing rows of imported luxury cars outside the conference site asked the local officials "Are you really poor?"
+In contemporary China, bribery has become so entrenched that one party secretary in a poor county received repeated death threats for rejecting over 600,000 Renminbi in bribes during his tenure.
+In 1994, in another area officially designated "impoverished," a delegation of the UN Food and Agriculture Organization arrived for a development conference, but upon seeing rows of imported luxury cars outside the conference site, asked the local officials, "Are you really poor?"
 A rare online opinion poll in 2010 by the People's Daily found that 91% of respondents believe all rich families in China have political backgrounds.